Pogrom: Britain and Ireland

 In the north of Ireland during the early 1920s, violent riots which were aimed at the expulsion of a religious group took place.
 In 1920, Lisburn and Belfast saw violence related to the Irish War of Independence and partition of Ireland.
 On 21 July 1920 in Belfast, Protestant Loyalists marched on the Harland and Wolff shipyards and forced over 11,000 Catholic and left-wing Protestant workers from their jobs.
 The sectarian rioting that followed resulted in about 20 deaths in just three days.
 These sectarian actions are often referred to as the Belfast Pogrom.
 In Lisburn, County Antrim, on 23–25 August 1920 Protestant loyalist crowds looted and burned practically every Catholic business in the town and attacked Catholic homes.
 About 1,000 people, a third of the town's Catholics, fled Lisburn.
 By the end of the first six months of 1922, hundreds of people had been killed in sectarian violence in newly formed Northern Ireland.
 On a per capita basis, four Roman Catholics were killed for every Protestant.

-In Mandatory Palestine under British administration, Jews were targeted in the 1929 Hebron massacre and the 1929 Safed pogrom.
-In 1934 there were pogroms against Jews in Turkey and Algeria.
+In the worst incident of anti-Jewish violence in Britain during the interwar period, the "Pogrom of Mile End", that occurred in 1936, 200 Blackshirt youths ran amok in Stepney in the East End of London, smashing the windows of Jewish shops and homes and throwing an elderly man and young girl through a window.
+Though less serious, attacks on Jews were also reported in Manchester and Leeds in the north of England.